Blog » 4 Ways to Improve Your Customer Experience with Content Marketing

 2. Segment Your Market

 While he was studying the children’s menu, I rummaged for the spa brochure.
 Before we hit the pool for the first time, I’d booked my services.
 Later in the week, I picked up another spa brochure in the lobby and leafed through it.
 I was surprised to discover that while the content was largely the same, this brochure was positioned differently to appeal to couples and honeymooners.
 All the treatments were offered in tandem.
-If desired, each one could be performed outside the spa – in a romantic outdoor location or the privacy of your room.
-It wasn’t something that appealed to me on this mother/son trip but I bet a lot of brides insisted on a dual massage.
+If desired, each one could be performed outside the spa in a romantic outdoor location or in the privacy of your room.
+It wasn’t something that appealed to me on this mother/son trip, but I bet a lot of brides insisted on a dual massage.

 3. Translate Your Content

 It’s common to see hospitality documents translated into Japanese.
 What surprised me in this resort was everything was also presented in Mandarin, Korean and Russian.
-Additionally, the television had channels dedicated to French, German, Russian, Indian, Japanese, Arabian, Mandarin, Italian, Spanish, Korean and Portugese.
+Additionally, the television had channels dedicated to French, German, Russian, Indian, Japanese, Arabic, Mandarin, Italian, Spanish, Korean and Portugese.
 (And much to my chagrin, five dedicated children’s stations.)
 Having lived and travelled in countries where English is not the first language, I can attest to how attractive it is to know you have at least one outlet for your native tongue.

 4. Little Touches Can Make A Big Difference

 It’s easy to think of content as being either print or digital.
 One brilliant piece of content I discovered at the hotel was the employee nametag.
-Under each name was a single sentence starting with, “My passion is”.
-There were many tags with “sport” or “travel” listed as the passion, as you would expect in a seaside destination.
-But there were gems like the young man serving coffee who had designated “classical music”.
+Under each name was a single sentence starting with, “My passion is”.
+There were many tags with “sport” or “travel” listed as the passion, as you would expect in a seaside destination.
+But there were gems like the young man serving coffee who had designated “classical music”.

 How could a nametag be considered a content marketing strategy?
 Think about it.
 The resort wanted their employees to engage with their customers.
 By providing personal detail, it encouraged conversation.
 What it said was the resort was interested in me and was providing a data point for me, pulling me into their sphere.
-The employees, to a person, were wonderfully adept at making you feel like whatever you had to say was the single most important thing they had to hear.
+The employees were wonderfully adept at making you feel like whatever you had to say was the single most important thing they had to hear.
 Even the gardeners would drop tools, bend down and ask my little boy a question when he said hello to them.

 The heat of the sun and the sound of the ocean are distant memories a week after my return.
-My feet are back to their normal ice cube status for the Australian winter.
+My feet are back to their normal ice cube status from the Australian winter.
 The content marketing strategies, however, have stayed in my mind.
 Midway through our trip, my son and I were walking along the path running in front of the beachside resorts.
 I mentioned on our next visit we should try a different place.
-He gave me a puzzled look and said, “Why would we do that?”
+He gave me a puzzled look and said, “Why would we do that?”

 How do you use content to improve your customer experience?